-To benchmark models on high-order structural information, we propose to leverage the study of causal graphical models \citep{spirtes2000causation,peters2017elements} that have applied causal prior knowledge for a wide range of machine learning applications \citep{pearl2016causal,scholkopf2021toward} and are still under-explored in tabular domain.
-We consider causal graphs as a natural and compact representation of high-order structural information about causal dependencies in tabular data.
-A few works \citep{choi2020learning,liu2022goggle,yan2023t2g} have attempted to use general graph properties (e.g., adjacency matrices and directed acyclicity) for representation learning and tabular data synthesis, but all neglect to consider high-order structural causal information.
-In contrast, this work aims to create the foundation that covers the essential and necessary aspects for benchmarking tabular synthesis models on high-order structural causal information and demonstrate how to utilize benchmarking results to guide future improvements in tabular synthesis models.
-More specifically, we \begin{enumerate} \item introduce high-order structural causal information as prior knowledge for modelling dependencies among the variables of interest in tabular data.
-We characterize the information into three levels for benchmarking tabular synthesis models (Sec.\ \ref{sec:preliminaries}); \item propose a benchmark framework for the evaluation of tabular synthesis models on high-order structural causal information, which is summarized in Fig. \ref{fig:overview}.
-Specifically, we illustrate how to generate benchmark datasets and how high-order structural causal tasks and downstream causal-inference tasks can be used for evaluation (Sec.\ \ref{sec:benchmark}); \item demonstrate to utilize our framework for evaluating state-of-the-art DFM- and LLM-based tabular synthesis models on benchmark datasets and on real-world datasets (Sec.\ \ref{sec:experiments} and App. \ref{app:exp_details}).
-Our experimental results in a limited setting have already shown the gap between the ideal and actual performance of baseline methods distinctly and highlighted their shortcomings from various perspectives.
-We discuss limitations and future works involving expanding the framework for more comprehensive and large-scale evaluations in App.\ \ref{app:limitation}. \end{enumerate}
+To benchmark models on high-order structural information, we propose to leverage the study of causal graphical models~\citep{spirtes2000causation,peters2017elements}.
+These models apply causal prior knowledge for a wide range of machine learning applications~\citep{pearl2016causal,scholkopf2021toward}, yet they are still underexplored in the tabular domain.
+We view causal graphs as a natural and compact representation of high-order structural information about causal dependencies in tabular data.
+A few works~\citep{choi2020learning,liu2022goggle,yan2023t2g} have attempted to use general graph properties, such as adjacency matrices and directed acyclicity, for representation learning and tabular data synthesis, but they have all overlooked high-order structural causal information.
+In contrast, our aim is to establish a foundation that covers the essential aspects required for benchmarking tabular synthesis models on high-order structural causal information.
+We also demonstrate how to utilize benchmarking results to guide future improvements in tabular synthesis models.
+Specifically, we